Real-Ripple/Ripple/README.md

 - Non-blocking UI using Tkinter.
 - Memory-only context to avoid truncation and preserve conversational continuity.

-## Changes in Ripple-1.1.2.py
+## Changes in Ripple-1.2.py
-- Overhauled the system prompt, and memory generation system to avoid the model's context length overflowing, which led to premature termination of the generations in some cases.
+- Fixed memory note generation to not truncate prematurely,
+- Switched to a new memory generation system in which memories summarise the previous q/a turn and overwrite previous notes.

 ## Quick Start